 Create Self-Signed S/MIME Certificates

-How do you send an e-mail containing sensitive information?
-Do you send anything and everything through e-mail without concern for prying eyes?
-Recent news stories about e-mail account hacks and interceptions by third-parties make me increasingly unwilling to send anything containing private information through standard plain-text e-mail.
-If you have been through the process of buying a home in the United States, the amount of sensitive information transferred back-and-forth between the various parties is staggering and, from my experience, it is primarily done through plain-text e-mail.
+E-mail is a common channel for sending sensitive information, despite rarely being secured for that purpose.
+With recent news stories about e-mail account hacks and interceptions by third parties, sending anything containing private information through standard plain-text e-mail is increasingly difficult to justify.
+The process of buying a home in the United States illustrates this well: the amount of sensitive information transferred back and forth between the various parties is staggering, and it is primarily done through plain-text e-mail.

 While this article does not address the larger systemic issues around private information transfer, it does provide a basic method for public-key encryption and signing of MIME data (e-mail) using the S/MIME standard.
-Most well-known e-mail clients support S/MIME and this article provides instructions for creating your own CA to create self-signed S/MIME certificates.
+Most well-known e-mail clients support S/MIME, and this article provides instructions for creating a certificate authority (CA) to issue self-signed S/MIME certificates.

-NOTE: I have tested these steps using the Win64 OpenSSL v3.4.0 Light (EXE) distribution available on the Win32/Win64 OpenSSL Installer for Windows – Shining Light Productions website.
+NOTE: These steps were tested using the Win64 OpenSSL v4.0.0 Light (EXE) distribution available on the Win32/Win64 OpenSSL Installer for Windows - Shining Light Productions website.

-Since certificates are based on public-key encryption, also known as public-key cryptography or asymmetric cryptography, please keep in mind that the public key of the intended e-mail recipient is required in order to encrypt the e-mail.
-Conversely, if someone wants to send you an encrypted e-mail, that person needs your public key.
+Since certificates are based on public-key encryption, also known as public-key cryptography or asymmetric cryptography, the public key of the intended e-mail recipient is required to encrypt the e-mail.
+Conversely, sending an encrypted e-mail to a particular recipient requires that recipient’s public key.

 As an example, if Alice wants to send an encrypted e-mail to Bob, Alice needs Bob’s public key to encrypt the e-mail.
 When Bob receives the encrypted e-mail from Alice, Bob’s e-mail client uses his personal private key to decrypt the e-mail.
 If Bob wants to send Alice an encrypted e-mail, he needs Alice’s public key to encrypt the e-mail.

 This article steps through the creation of a personal public/private key pair.
-The public key is what an e-mail sender needs to be able to encrypt an e-mail sent to you.
-Your private key is kept only by you since that is used to decrypt any e-mails encrypted using your public key.
-If your private key is obtained by anyone else, then that person is able to decrypt and read your encrypted e-mails.
+The public key is what an e-mail sender needs to encrypt an e-mail sent to the certificate holder.
+The private key is kept only by the certificate holder, since it is used to decrypt any e-mails encrypted using the corresponding public key.
+If the private key is obtained by anyone else, that person is able to decrypt and read the associated encrypted e-mails.

 Is There an Easier Way?

 Yes.
-You can obtain a basic certificate for free from a number of companies.
-I will not list those companies because they tend to require a “free” sign-up and then they proceed to inundate you with spam.
+A basic certificate can be obtained for free from a number of companies.
+Those companies are not listed in this article because they tend to require a “free” sign-up and then proceed to inundate the new subscriber with spam.

-However, by creating your own certificate, you do not rely on an external party and you get to learn a little bit more about public-key encryption along the way.
+However, creating a self-signed certificate avoids reliance on an external party, and it also provides an opportunity to learn more about public-key encryption along the way.

 Instructions